 For his first TV special that aired in 1997, magician David Blaine walked away from a crowd, stood with his back to the audience, and lifted off the ground some two feet to the amazement of the spectators.

 To start, Blaine was not wearing any special shoes and was freely walking around and performing for spectators.
 Anyone who was there would have been able to examine Blaine and his shoes, and they would have found nothing.
 The crowd could have also examined the area where Blaine performed the levitation, both before and after, and they would have found nothing.

-Blaine can use various camera angles and tricks to make it seem like he is levitating.
-When Blaine is shown hovering a few feet off the ground, there are no visible audience members, which means he most likely used props to lift him which the cameras were able to hide.
-Showing reaction shots of an audience after the footage of him rising a few feet off the ground.
+Blaine can also use various camera angles and tricks to make it seem like he is levitating.
+When Blaine is shown hovering a few feet off the ground, there are no visible audience members, which means he most likely used props to lift him which the cameras were able to hide and only made it appear that he was levitating some two or more feet off the ground.